PatrickJWalsh/Telecom-Capital-Budgeting/README.md

 We Collaborated across various groups within the client’s organization to complete this project, including:

 - Met with personnel from lease, backhaul, utilities, roaming, and R&M teams to gather data and to align on forecasting methodology
-  - Met with personnel from lease, backhaul, utilities, roaming, and R&M teams to gather data and to align on forecasting methodology
 - Worked with Client’s Analytics team to understand SQL database for relevant datasets (planned projects within the network)
 - Teamed with finance personnel to determine appropriate target setting methodology for regions and markets
 - Interviewed market and regional directors (future end users) to socialize the proof of concept, refine use cases, and to define the functional requirements for the full solution